4 Sales and Pricing Strategies to Drive Media Revenue Now and in the COVID Recovery

 4. In Pricing, Emphasize Flexibility and Value Over Undisciplined Discounting

-Our Chairman, Robert Cross, recently wrote about the importance of avoiding pricing and Revenue Management “worst practices” during times of crisis.
+Months ago, our Chairman, Robert G. Cross, wrote about the importance of avoiding pricing and Revenue Management “worst practices” during times of crisis.
 One of those ill-advised practices is “carpet-bombing discounts.”

 Robert writes: “Desperate moves to reduce revenue losses will invariably involve the use of discounts.
 The more widespread the destruction, the greater the temptation to discount your way to growth.
 Broad-based, ‘carpet-bombing’ discounts are an indiscriminate way to grow volume or win back share.
 It will invariably lead to collateral damage.”